What is the Historic Preservation Program?

 HPAC Streamlining - Use the Green Light-Yellow Light-Red Light Handouts below for a guide to exterior modifications in the Historic District that may be exempt from HPAC review:

 A Historic Resources Inventory, which surveyed all buildings and structures in the Downtown area older than 50 years. was completed in 2003.
-This inventory established categories for these buildings and structures based on their historic significance and provides suggestions for potential restoration opportunities:
+This inventory established categories for these buildings and structures based on their historical significance and provides suggestions for potential restoration opportunities:

 - Category A (Essential) – These buildings are the Town’s best examples of representing Truckee history.
 They are individually eligible for listing in the National Register of Historic Places and meet strict criteria for exemplifying the history of the